cocos/cocos-docs/en/ui/sliced-sprite.md

 1. First, select the Sprite node in the **Scene / Node Tree**, set the `Type` property of the Sprite as `Sliced` in the **Properties**.
 2. Then drag the control point with the [Rect Transform Tool](../getting-started/basics/editor-panels/scene.md#--12) to enlarge the `size` property of the node.
 You can also modify the `size` property value directly in the **Properties**.
 Because the image resource has been set to 9-slicing, no matter how much the Sprite zooms in, there will be no vagueness or distortion.

-## Precautions
+## Cautions

-When using **Rect Transform Tool** or directly modifying the size property of Sliced ​​Sprite, note that the `size` property value cannot be negative, otherwise it cannot be displayed normally in Sliced ​​mode.
+When using **Rect Transform Tool** or directly modifying the `size` property of Sliced ​​Sprite, note that the `size` property value cannot be negative, otherwise it cannot be displayed normally in Sliced ​​mode.